gtsa/boilerplate_rails-react-docker/README.md

 ### Step 3a: Add Postgres and Redis services

-Lets add the following snippet to our `docker-compose.yml` file:
+Let's add the following snippet to our `docker-compose.yml` file:

 ```yml
 services: